-- Alert Fire Brigade and tell them location and nature of hazard. - May be violently or explosively reactive.
-Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water course. - If safe, switch off electrical equipment until vapour fire hazard removed. - Use water delivered as a fine spray to control fire and cool adjacent area. - Avoid spraving water onto liquid pools. - DO NOT approach containers suspected to be hot. ▶ Liquid and vapour are flammable
+- Alert Fire Brigade and tell them location and nature of hazard. - May be violently or explosively reactive - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water course. - If safe, switch off electrical equipment until vapour fire hazard removed. - Use water delivered as a fine spray to control fire and cool adjacent area. - Avoid spraying water onto liquid pools - ▶ DO NOT approach containers suspected to be hot.

-Vapour forms an explosive mixture with air.
+Vapour forms an explosive mixture with air